Step 5-2:

 How to Start

-3. ORGANIZE your thoughts using the template - write down a few ideas in each section of the Step 5 document.
+2. OUTLINE your thoughts using the template - jot down a few ideas in each section.

-4. WRITE your rough draft.
+3. WRITE your next draft using the ideas.
 Don't delete the section headers - this will help you keep your focus.

 Next Steps: Go to the Essay Folder and open Step 5-2 to organize and write your draft.